prototypefund/reproducible-website/_events/athens2015/debian_buildinfo_review.md

  * What should we have in the build info file?
  * What currently affects the build but isn't documented?
- * What explictily shouldn't affect the build and should we record that?
+ * What explicitly shouldn't affect the build and should we record that?

 We ran through the existing `.buildinfo` specification and found a lot of terms which meant different things to different people.
 “Architecture” is assumed to